OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Experiment

 \subsection{Ablation Analysis and Discussion}

-We explore the impacts of adapter structures and camera rays on panoramic perception performance.
-Further ablation analysis and discussion are provided in the supplementary material.
+We conduct ablation studies to evaluate the key components of OmniX, with additional analysis and discussion provided in the supplementary material.

-\textbf{Impact of adapter structures.} We experimentally analyze the impact of different adapter architectures on panoramic perception performance, as shown in Table~\ref{tab:ablation_adapter}.
-The Separate-Adapter structure adopted by OmniX achieved the best performance, thanks to its full reuse of the 2D generative prior for feature extraction of the reference image and prediction of the target modality, without significantly changing the distribution of the pre-trained model weights.
+\textbf{Cross-modal adapter structures.} We investigate the effect of different adapter structures on panorama perception performance, as reported in Table~\ref{tab:ablation_adapter}.
+Among the evaluated variants, the Separate-Adapter design adopted in OmniX achieves the best performance.
+This improvement stems from its ability to enable modality-specific adaptation while effectively leveraging pre-trained 2D generative priors.
+By decoupling adaptations across modalities without disrupting the original weight distribution, the proposed structure preserves the strengths of the pre-trained model while enhancing cross-modal learning capacity.

-\textbf{Impact of camera ray inputs.} Camera rays are considered important for spatial perception and understanding.
-We investigate the impact of incorporating camera rays as additional input on visual perception performance.
-As reported in Table~\ref{tab:ablation_camray}, the introduction of camera rays slightly improves the estimation accuracy of normal maps, but has no significant improvement on other modalities.
+\textbf{Leveraging 2D generative priors.} We compare training from scratch with initialization from 2D generative pre-trained weights to evaluate their impact on panorama perception performance, as shown in Table~\ref{tab:ablation_adapter}.
+Initializing with 2D generative priors leads to consistent and substantial performance improvements, even for modalities with significantly different pixel-value distributions.
+These results highlight the strong transferability and effectiveness of 2D generative priors for panorama perception tasks.

+\textbf{Circular synchronization.} We compare circular synchronization with baseline (Flux.1-dev~\cite{flux1dev}), circular blending~\cite{diffusion360}, and latent rotation~\cite{panodiffusion}, as shown in Figure~\ref{fig:comp_circular}.
+To better visualize seam continuity, the generated images are horizontally rolled by half of their width.
+The baseline exhibits clear discontinuities at the boundary, while circular blending and latent rotation partially alleviate seam artifacts but still introduce visible structural inconsistencies or texture distortions near the boundary.
+In contrast, circular synchronization produces nearly seamless transitions across the horizontal wrap-around.
+This result demonstrates that enforcing circular translation equivariance at the structural level effectively guarantees global consistency along the seam while preserving the generative fidelity of pre-trained 2D flow matching models.